Measuring Dry Ingredients

 “This is the best and most accurate way to make sure your measurements are the same each time,” She explained.

-They finished the first cake with, with all the lopsided measurements, and stuck it in the oven.
+They finished the first cake with all the lopsided measurements, and stuck it in the oven.
 While it baked Jared and his mother made another cake.
 Armed with the butter knife his mom gave him, he carefully made sure every measurement was dead on, and not one extra grain of flour was going to defeat him.

 Once both cakes had finished baking, they cut a slice out of each and compared them.
 The first cake was dry and had an odd texture, but the second one was moist and decadent.
 After tasting both Jared knew without a doubt he was going to measure his ingredients carefully from now on.